The artist behind that inspiring viral image of Kamala Harris and Ruby Bridges shares its backstory

 Two generations of trailblazing women come together in an image that went viral over the weekend.
-The artwork shows Vice President-elect Kamala Harris dressed in dark suit and heels, carrying a black bag, striding purposefully ahead past a wall.
-But when you look again, you see the shadow Harris is casting on the wall isn't her own, but that of Ruby Bridges, who was just 6 years old in 1960 when she integrated the previously all-white William Frantz Elementary School in New Orleans.
+The artwork shows Vice President-elect Kamala Harris dressed in dark suit and heels, carrying a black bag and striding purposefully ahead past a wall.
+But when you look again, you see the shadow Harris casts on the wall isn't her own, but that of Ruby Bridges, who was just 6 years old in 1960 when she integrated the previously all-white William Frantz Elementary School in New Orleans.

 The message is immediately clear: Harris didn't get to the White House alone.
 Her path to 1600 Pennsylvania Avenue was carved over decades by those, like Bridges, who fought for civil rights.
 And San Francisco artist Bria Goeller says she is "floored by the sensation (the image) has become."